When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 We will consider late applicants based on the availability of appointments.

-I am auditioning through URTA.
+I’m auditioning through URTA.
 Do you have a callback process?

-During the URTA process, we see actors after each day’s preliminary auditions for another opportunity to meet you.
+During the URTA process, we select actors after each day’s preliminary auditions for another opportunity to meet you.
 After this, we may ask you to submit a taped audition or request to see you again remotely or in-person prior to “offer day.”

 Do you hold final callbacks?